EllinorHenriksson/the-gathering-web-scraper/README.md

 ### The start URL

-The application must start by scraping the links on the web page given by the start URL and continue from there.
+The application must start by scraping the links on the web page given by the start URL and continue.

 ### The calendar

 The web pages are built using simple HTML, and the task is to scrape the pages and analyze which days all three friends can gather.
-The friends have already decided that they will meet on Fridays, Saturdays, and Sundays, so there is no need to look for any other days (#5).
+The friends have already decided to meet on Fridays, Saturdays, and Sundays, so there is no need to look for any other days (#5).

 ### The cinema